vipinyadav610/gartner-click-assignment/README.md

    > ​ yarn or npm install

-3. Runs the app in the development mode.
-By default, `NODE_ENV` is set to `development`
+3. To Run the app

    > yarn solution Or npm run solution